 To ensure your crib is certified, check out for the Children Product Certificate (CPC) when buying one.
 As per the government’s regulations, cribs manufactured since 2011 should meet the recent federal crib wellbeing standards.
 Among other aspects, the standards require the manufacturer to ensure the crib guarantees warmth and safety for your child.
 Therefore, going for a crib that is certified is a step toward ensuring that your baby remains warm while resting or sleeping.

 A certified crib also ensures that it comes with a comfortable and stable sleeping surface which is ideal for back sleeping.
-It is important to note that when your baby is sleeping on his or her back there is even flow of air in and out of the crib allowing your baby to remain warm when in the crib.
+It is important to note that when your baby is sleeping on his or her back there is even a flow of air in and out of the crib allowing your baby to remain warm when in the crib.

 If you have twins, ensure that the crib is certified for use by twins.
-It’s important to note that if a crib is not ideal for twins it will be difficult to ensure your babies remain warm at all time.
+It’s important to note that if a crib is not ideal for twins it will be difficult to ensure your babies remain warm at all times.

 Your crib should be fitted with a firm mattress